RxLaboratory/Duik/README.md

 • /Utils/convert.jsxinc is the tool used to convert the images of the UI to ASCII included in the file duik_images.jsxinc

 • /Releases/ contains all the old releases of Duik back to the first open source version 5

+• /UI/ contains the .psd and .png files for the icons of the buttons